Tessellation Module (-T)

 Note

 It is used by option -orisampling uniform, to reduce the domain of definition of the orientation descriptors and by the Visualization Module (-V).
+See also Rotations and Orientations for the definition of the crystal coordinate system.

 Default value: triclinic.